jonzingale/weather_currents/README.md

-Weather Currents is an algorithmic installation art project in development for the 2016 Currents New Media festival in Santa Fe, New Mexico.
+Weather Currents is an algorithmic art installation in development for the 2016 Currents New Media festival in Santa Fe, New Mexico.
 Weather Currents draws on various ideas from computer science,
 including: A.I., data mining, automata theory, information recognition,